-Of course, you can’t really enjoy a grilled cheeze sandwich without dipping it in a bowl of tomato soup.
+Of course, you can’t really enjoy a vegan grilled cheese sandwich without dipping it in a bowl of vegan tomato soup.
 Forget the canned stuff – it’s full of sodium and honestly doesn’t taste good at all.
 It’s a bit more work to make your own tomato soup from scratch but hang in there, the payoff is worth it.
 I didn’t have any vegetable broth on hand but luckily this soup didn’t need it.
 The combination of roasted tomatoes and fresh herbs provides more than enough flavor.

-Vegan Pesto Grilled Cheeze with Tomato Soup
+Homemade Vegan Tomato Soup Recipe

 - 8 slices of sourdough bread (or your favorite gluten-free bread)